MooersLab/MooersLab/README.md

 - [qvim](https://github.com/MooersLab/qvim) Quiz about Vim commands to improve your recall of the commands after a break from using Vim.

 ## Voice computing for enchanced productivity
-The voice computing can be divided into speach-to-text (dictation), speach-to-commands, and speach-to-code.
+The voice computing can be divided into three activities: speach-to-text (dictation), speach-to-commands, and speach-to-code.
 The first is the easiest to master.
 Voice Typing is widely available through Google Docs.
 Comparable accuracy is found with Voice In Plus with the addition of custom commands and less frequent crashes.